grafmar/Calculator_Toy/README.md

 # Calculator_Toy
-Device which generated math equations to solve for kids
+Device for kids which generates math equations to solve.